datomatic/enum-helper/README.md

 #### `is()` and `isNot()`

-`is()` method permit to check the equality of an instance against an enum instance, a case name or a case value.
+`is()` method permit checking the equality of an instance against an enum instance, a case name, or a case value.
 For convenience, there is also an `isNot()` method which is the exact reverse of the `is()` method.
 ```php
 $enum = Status::PENDING;